Brown2Fox/windows-desktop-switcher/README.md

 ## Installation
 Install AutoHotKey, then run the desktop_switcher.ahk script (open with AutoHotKey if prompted).
 I would recommend putting it in your startup folder and it'll be invoked on login.

 If you don't want install AutoHotKey, you can run executable [file](https://github.com/Brown2Fox/windows-desktop-switcher/releases) directly.
-You can also put it in startup folder for automatically starting.
+You can also put it in startup folder for automatic launch.

 ## Hotkeys
         <CapsLock> + <Num>      - Switches to virtual desktop "num"